fiverbeyond/In-Otter-Words/_posts/2025-12-1-five-bad-books-from-FAIR.md

 ## 3 - "State of Emergency" by Pat Buchanan

-"If one excludes the Indians, and the Spanish who arrived in Florida and New Mexico in the sixteenth century, England's Lost Colony, and Quebec, the first permanent settlements in North America were Jamestown in 1607 and Plymouth in 1620."
+"If one excludes the Indians, and the Spanish who arrived in Florida and New Mexico in the sixteenth century, England's Lost Colony, and Quebec, the first permanent settlements in North America were Jamestown in 1607 and Plymouth in 1620."[^buchanan_first_settlements]

-"Language, faith, culture, and history -- and yes, birth, blood and soil -- produce a people, not an ideology." (pg.162)
+"Language, faith, culture, and history -- and yes, birth, blood and soil -- produce a people, not an ideology."[^buchanan_blood_and_soil] (pg.162)

 ## 2 - "Alien Nation" by Peter Brimelow [^4]

 Author Peter Brimelow comes off as a perfectly respectable, cultured, and intellectual restrictionist.
 An immigrant himself, he was a well-respected speaker in the 1990s, making frequent appearances on TV programs and high-profile debates.
 But in "Alien Nation", Brimelow's most detestable views are made plain.

 "Suppose I had proposed more immigrants who look like me.
 So what?
 As late as 1950, somewhere up to nine out of ten Americans looked like me.
-That is, they were of European stock."
-(Brimelow, 1995, p.59)
+That is, they were of European stock."[^brimelow_look_like_me"]

 The thesis of "Alien Nation" rests almost entirely on the then-distant prediction that the United States was going to become a majority-minority nation with respect to race: white people would be in the minority.
 Mr. Brimelow treats this outcome as a disaster, and the end of America.
 He makes it clear through his arguments that he sees the essence of America's nationhood as deeply, fundamentally, white.

 "In those days, they had another name for this thing dismissed so contemptuously as 'the racial hegemony of white Americans.'
-They called it 'America'" (Brimelow, 1995, p.59)
+They called it 'America'."[^brimelow_hegemony]

 "To get a sense of perspective, we have to go back to the beginning.
-And in the beginning, the American nation was white."
-(Brimelow, 1995, p.66)
+And in the beginning, the American nation was white."[^brimelow_nation_was_white]

 There's no way around it: this book advocates for white nationalism.
 It doesn't belong on any respectable list of restrictionist literature, no matter how well-spoken or well-educated the author was.
 Mr. Brimelow doesn't call himself as a white nationalist, although he does say he approves of it.
 Where did he say this?
 In a chummy one-on-one podcast interview